moiaune/moiaune.dev/content/posts/azure-device-flow-authentication-in-go.md

 4. We only have one options here, which is "user_impersonation".
 Check it
 5. Click on "Add permissions"

-Instead of having our users consent to that this application can manage Azure resources on behalf of the user, we're going to grant admin consent, which means that we grant access on behalf of all users of our application.
-NOTE: You must be an administrator in the tenant to grant on behalf of.
+Instead of having our users consent to that this application can manage Azure resources on their behalf, we're going to grant admin consent, which means that we grant access on behalf of all users of our application.
+NOTE: You must be an administrator in the tenant to grant admin consent.

 1. Click on "Grant admin consent for <you_tenant_name>"
 2. Click on "Yes" in the popup

 ### Authentication

 Authentication in Azure uses the OAuth2 protocol, which usually takes a redirect URL that the user will be sent to when authentication was successfull.
-But since we're crating a CLI application, we dont have a redirect URL.
+But since we're creating a CLI application, we dont have a redirect URL.
 Therefor, we must tell Azure that this application is a public application without a redirect URL.

 1. In our App Registration, click on "Authentication" in the left menu
 2. Make sure "Yes" is checked on "Allow public client flows"
 3. Click "Save" at the top

-As of now, our application allows anyone within out organization/directory to authenticate through this application and then give the client access to manage resources in Azure on behalf of the user.
+As of now, our application allows anyone within our organization/directory to authenticate through this application and then give the client access to manage resources in Azure on behalf of the user.
 The client will only have the same access that the user actually has.

 If you want to limit who can authenticate through this app even further, you can go into "Enterprise Application" and set some properties there.